Low Carb Pumpkin Soup is not outside the realms of possibility if you’re on a low carb or Keto diet!

 - sea salt to taste

 - freshly ground black pepper to taste

-- 4 cups gluten free chicken broth , or vegetable 700mls
+- 4 cups gluten free chicken broth , 1 litre, (or vegetable broth)

 How to cook whole pumpkin in the oven